 Her ambition is to become an expert in experimental imaging techniques as well as numerical modelling of reactive transport in porous media.
 In the future, she would like to have her own research group at one of the leading universities in the field of Energy Sustainability.

-Jacques de Chalendar is a doctoral candidate in the Energy Resources Engineering department at Stanford University and a Precourt State Grid Corporation of China Graduate Student Fellow through the Bits and Watts initiative.
-He is advised by Profs.
+Jacques de Chalendar is a Visting Scholar in the Energy Resources Engineering department at Stanford University.
+He was previously a doctoral candidate in the same department, advised by Profs.
 Sally Benson and Peter Glynn.
+He is also an Ingénieur Polytechnicien from the French Ecole Polytechnique (X2011).

 Rebecca Grekin is an MS student in the Energy Resources Engineering department at Stanford University working in the Benson lab.
 She is working closely with the Stanford Office of Sustainability to determine the best methodologies and frameworks for accounting for the embodied emissions for goods that Stanford purchases.
 By focusing on this often overlooked aspect of an entity's greenhouse gas emissions, Rebecca hopes to provide insights into concrete solutions that can be implemented to decrease Stanford's emissions.
 Before arriving at Stanford, Rebecca received her bachelor’s degree in Chemical Engineering with minors in Environment & Sustainability and French at the Massachusetts Institute of Technology.